-In these situations, the "Language Line" telephone interpretation service was used instead.
+In these situations, the ":Language Line" telephone interpretation service was used instead.
 51% of all requests were for the Polish language.
 The reduction in volume reflects three factors:

-- Firstly, when recent migrant worker s and their families have been in Grampian for 4-5 years, their language skills have usually developed to the point where they no longer need interpretation. - Secondly, the downturn in the local oil industry led to a reduction in the number of workers coming to Grampian from overseas from 2015/16. - Thirdly, since the BREXIT vote in the Westminster Parliament in mid-2017, the number of migrant workers and their families coming to Grampian has reduced.
+Firstly, when recent migrant worker s and their families have been in Grampian for 4-5 years, their language skills have usually developed to the point where they no longer need interpretation.

-(ii) Telephone interpretation

-The "Language Line" telephone interpretation service gives staff access to expert interpreters, on the telephone, in 60-90 seconds, for 170 different languages.
-Over the last two years, the number of "Language Line" Access Points using fixed landlines across NHS Grampian and the Health and Social Care Partnerships has increased from 800 to 1059 as at 31st December 2018.
-Each Access Point is fully equipped, has staff trained in its use and staff receive full technical support.

-The "Language Line" usage figures for 2017 and 2018 are:
+Secondly, the downturn in the local oil industry led to a reduction in the number of workers coming to Grampian from overseas from 2015/16.
+Thirdly, since the BREXIT vote in the Westminster Parliament in mid-2017, the number of migrant workers and their families coming to Grampian has further reduced. (ii) Telephone interpretation The "Language Line" telephone interpretation service gives staff access to expert interpreters, on the telephone, in 60-90 seconds, for 170 different languages.
+Over the next four years, the number of access points will be increased from 800 to 900.
+As at 31 st December 2018, there are now 1,059 "Language Line" Access Points across NHS Grampian using fixed landline connections.
+Each location is fully equipped, has staff trained in its use and staff receive full technical support.
+The "Language Line" usage figures for 2017 and 2018 are: January to December Interpretations 2017 7,084 The reduction reflects the same factors as stated above. b) Translation services Definition: Translation is changing the written word from one language to another.
+Year Number of translation 2017/18 139 2018/19 92

-1

-January to December Number of telephone interpretations

-2017 7,084

-2018 6,875

-The reduction in the volume of calls reflects the same factors as stated above.

-b) Translation services

-Definition: Translation is changing the written word from one language to another.

-During the last 2 years, all requests for translations have been met.
+All requests were met.
 Most requests were for the translation of personal healthcare information into English.

-Offer at the front of documents

-All NHS Grampian leaflets, booklets and other published material already contains information at the front of who to contact if you wish to have the item provided in another language or format.
+Offer at the front of documents All NHS Grampian leaflets, booklets and other published material already contains information at the front of who to contact if you wish to have the item provided in another language or format.
 This information is provided in minimum font size 14 or larger.
-All requests for NHS Grampian information in other formats such as large print, audio and Braille, etc, have been met promptly.

-The numbers of translation requests over the last 2 years are:

-Year Number of translation

-2017/18 139

-2018/19 92

-c) The promotion of good health

-Encouraging recent migrant workers and their families to register with their local GP's.
-This work has been ongoing and will continue.

-d) Involving and consulting recent migrant workers and their families in the planning of healthcare services by means of multi-lingual involvement and consultation events.
+All requests for NHS Grampian information in other formats such as large print, audio and Braille, etc, are met promptly. c) The promotion of good health Encouraging recent migrant workers and their families to register with their local GP's This work has been ongoing and will continue.
+Involving and consulting recent migrant workers and their families in the planning of healthcare services by means of multi-lingual involvement and consultation events.
 Five multi-lingual involvement and consultation events were held in November 2017, two events were held in Fraserburgh and three in Aberdeen.
 A total of 171 members of our local ethnic communities attended.
 English was the second language of almost all of the participants.
 "Face to face" interpretation was provided for 14 different languages, namely: Polish, Russian, Lithuanian, Latvian, Arabic, Urdu, Bengali, Mandarin, Cantonese, Czech, Romanian, Portuguese, Hungarian, and Spanish.

 The information collected from the events has been used to inform the racial equality work of NHS Grampian and Aberdeen City and Aberdeenshire Health and Social Care Partnerships.
 The next events will be held in October/November 2019.

-Work to liaise with recent migrant workers and their families and representative groups and organisations is ongoing and will continue.

-e) Mounting targeted health campaigns in areas of specific need

-Support has been provided to recent campaigns on:

-- Support for carers

-- Know Who To Turn To

-- TB awareness

-- Drug awareness and needle exchange arrangements Sexual health

-The active promotion of health within our local ethnic communities has been ongoing and will continue, in co-operation with the three local Health and Social Pare Partnerships in Grampian.
+Liaising with recent migrant workers and their families and representative groups and organisations This work has been ongoing and will continue.
+Mounting targeted health campaigns in areas of specific need Support has been provided to recent campaigns on: Support for carers Know Who To Turn To TB awareness Drug awareness and needle exchange arrangements Sexual health The active promotion of health within our local ethnic communities This work has been ongoing and will continue, in co-operation with the three local Health and Social Pare Partnerships in Grampian.